 Complaints Policy

-1. What is a Complaint?
+1. What Counts as a Complaint

 A complaint is any oral or written expression of dissatisfaction with our service, clinical advice, or any aspect of your interaction with MyPharmacyServices.

-2. How to Make a Complaint
+2. Making a Complaint

 You or your representative can make a complaint using any of the following methods: